MVX-star/GeoFS-Metropolitan-Light-Pollution-Scenery-System/README.md

 Select Dashboard.
 Click + Create a new script.
 5. Paste the Script
-Delete the default template
+Delete the default template.
-Press Ctrl + V to paste your code
+Press Ctrl + V to paste your code.
 6. Save
-Press Ctrl + S
+Press Ctrl + S.
-Your script is now active
+Your script is now active.
 7. Run the Add-on
 Open GeoFS.
-Refresh the page.
+Refresh the page if you already have it open.
 The add-on should load automatically.

 ❗ Troubleshooting

 If the script doesn’t work: